Last Updated on

 - Multi-currency euro commercial paper — despite the name, these instruments are not denominated in Euros, but in different foreign currencies.
 The NTMA has issued the equivalent of $50 billion in these instruments.

 - Exchequer Notes — these are cash flow devices that have a range of maturity dates of up to one year.

 Who holds Irish government debt?

 The largest holders of Irish government debt are overseas traders.
-Please see the table below for a complete list of trader categories.
+Please see the table below for a complete list of investor categories.

 What facts should you know about Ireland's national debt?